Lamu: Culture

 Lamu is home to the Maulidi Festival, held in January or February, which celebrates Mohammed's birth.
 It features a range of activities from "donkey races to dhow-sailing events and swimming competitions".
 The Lamu Cultural Festival, a colourful carnival, is usually held in the last week of August, which since 2000 has featured traditional dancing, crafts including kofia embroidery, and dhow races.
 The Donkey Awards, with prizes given to the finest donkeys, are given in March/April.
 Women's music in the town is also of note and they perform the chakacha, a wedding dance.
-Men perform the hanzua (a sword dance) and wear kanzus.
+Men perform the hanzua (a sword dance) and wear kanzus..

+The Swahili poet Mwana Kupona wrote her famous book-length poem Utendi Mwana Kupona in Lamu, in 1858.
+It is not only one of the most well-known works of early Swahili literature, but a seminal piece of nineteenth century East African cultural identity for women.

-Lamu Old Town was designated as a UNESCO World Heritage site in 2001, based on 3 criteria:
+Lamu Old Town was designated as a UNESCO World Heritage site in 2001, based on three criteria: